Increase YouTube Views and Subscribers for Your Business

 Big, global brands utilise the power of video marketing backed by sizeable budgets.
 But million dollar production sets and celebrity star guests are not a guarantee of success.

 Smaller businesses have the same opportunity to reach their customers.
 The barriers of entry are virtually none existent!

 It’s a great way to gain a competitive edge, particularly if you’re a smaller business looking to get in front of more customers with a limited budget.

 The YouTube Algorithm:

-Like Amazon, YouTube has an internal search algorithm (essentially the framework of how results are searched for, sorted and presented to the user).
+Like Google, YouTube has an internal search algorithm (essentially the framework of how results are searched for, sorted and presented to the user).
 This means that by spending some time on your YouTube channel optimisation you can help your videos to rank better

 Video content is appearing more and more in the SERPs.
 This is confirmed by an email from Brian Dean of Backlinko in January 2020.
 25% of all Google search results now contain a video carousel above the fold on page 1.
 Video is a powerful marketing medium!

 As YouTube is owned by Google you can obviously look to rank highly on the main SERPs too.
 Google has a separate Video tab in its search results, but video can also rank in the ‘All’ tab too.
 A lot is dependent on the user intent google implies from the search term.

 Adele has managed to essentially ‘own’ the SERPs for the word Hello…just from singing a song about it!
 She occupies the top spot on both the ‘All’ and ‘Video’ searches!

 It’s only on the ‘News’ tab that Hello! – the well known publication, take over the space!